umbertogriffo/fastapi-blueprint/README.md

  - 🧹 Makefile
  - 🐳 Optimized and secure Docker Image
  - 🚀 Docker compose configuration for local development

-Application Features:
- - ⚙️ Configurable with BaseSettings of Pydantic
- - 📄 Structured Logging
- - 🔒 API endpoints secured with API key authentication
- - 🛡️ Centralized error handling with custom exceptions and detailed logging

 ## Table of contents